Apparently we have a pandemic on our hands and this pandemic needs a solution.

 So the next question we need to ask ourselves is are there readily available and less dangerous zinc ionophore alternatives to the prescription drugs chloroquine and hydroxychloroquine and the answer is yes there is.
 Polyphenols, more specifically powerful polyphenols like quercetin and epigallocatechin-gallate (EGCG) are shown in this study to act as zinc ionophores.
 Both of these polyphenols are found in a variety of foods (EGCG is predominantly found in green tea) and are also available as over the counter supplements.

 Donald Trump is quoted as saying that drugs like hydroxychloroquine could become “one of the biggest game-changers in the history of medicine.”
-I would like to counter that statement with saying “The soon to be proven effective and integrative use of vitamin C, zinc and other nutraceuticals in treatment, prevention, and disease management has the potential to be one of the biggest game-changers in human health.”
+I would like to counter that statement with saying “The soon-to-be-proven effective and integrative use of vitamin C, zinc and other nutraceuticals in treatment, prevention, and disease management has the potential to be one of the biggest game-changers in human health.”

-For even more reasons on why zinc is such a big game changer to our health, check out the following research papers:
+For even more reasons why zinc is such a big game changer to our health, check out the following research papers:

 Zinc Considerations and Cautions: